hyperledger/fabric/docs/source/couchdb_tutorial.rst

 as our use case to demonstrate how to use CouchDB with Fabric and will deploy Marbles to the :doc:`build_network` (BYFN) tutorial network.
 You should have completed the task :doc:`install`.
-However, running the BYFN tutorial is not a prerequiste for this tutorial, instead the necessary commands are provided throughout this tutorial to use the network.
+However, running the BYFN tutorial is not a prerequisite for this tutorial, instead the necessary commands are provided throughout this tutorial to use the network.

 Why CouchDB?